facebook/litho/_docs/tutorial.md

 Then add `'/lib:litho'` to the `deps` of `src/main/java/com/company/tutorial:tutorial`.
 Note that it is a dependency of the java library, and not a root dependency of the project.

 User interfaces in Litho are defined in terms of components.
 You will write _component specs_ which define the component, what properties it has, how it renders etc.  These specs may be written in terms of other components.
 For example a `ForumPost` component might have a `Text` component for the user name, another `Text` for the message and an `Image` for the user avatar.
 Litho provides a number of useful, reusable components, such as `Text` and `Image` for you to build on.
-Take a look [here][components_widgets] for a full list.
+Take a look [here](https://github.com/{{ site.ghrepo }}/tree/master/src/main/java/com/facebook/components/widget) for a full list.

 For this example, we'll just add a single `Text` component to the app.
 In your `SampleActivity`, now override the constructor.
 In this we will set up the content view of this activity.
 Let's dive right in